wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 ![Add Azure WebJob dialog](./media/websites-dotnet-deploy-webjobs/aaw2.png)

-The fields in this dialog correspond to fields on the **New Job** dialog of the Azure  Classic Management  Portal.
+The fields in this dialog correspond to fields on the **New Job** dialog of the Azure Portal  Preview .
 For more information, see [Run Background tasks with WebJobs](/documentation/articles/web-sites-create-web-jobs/).

 For a scheduled WebJob (not for continuous WebJobs), Visual Studio creates an [Azure Scheduler](/home/features/scheduler/) job collection if one doesn't exist yet, and it creates a job in the collection:

 * The scheduler job collection is named *WebJobs-{regionname}* where *{regionname}* refers to the region the web app is hosted in.
-For example: WebJobs-WestUS.
+For example: WebJobs-ChinaNorth.
 * The scheduler job is named *{webappname}-{webjobname}*.
 For example: MyWebApp-MyWebJob.

 >[AZURE.NOTE]